 1. What is nearshore software development outsourcing?

 Nearshore development refers to outsourcing to a firm headquartered in a nearby country.
-For example, a US firm outsourcing its work to a firm headquartered in Mexico, Brazil, or Canada.
-It brings in a semblance of working within the same office, with lesser time zone and cultural differences.
-You can handle contingencies that might require human interaction.
-Labour remains less expensive than onshore outsourcing, but maybe not as less as offshore.
-Nearshore outsourcing is, therefore, the middle ground between onshore vs offshore outsourcing.
+For example, a US firm outsourcing its work to a firm headquartered in Canada.
+It can bring in a semblance of working within the same office.
+Labor remains less expensive than onshore outsourcing, but maybe not as less as offshore.
+Nearshore outsourcing is, therefore, the middle ground between offshore and onshore outsourcing.

 2. Which outsourcing model—offshore, onshore, or nearshore—is best?

 There’s no simple answer to this question.
 Choosing the best outsourcing model for your business will depend on your company’s needs.
 This blog post provides an honest analysis of the pros and cons of offshore outsourcing, along with the advantages and disadvantages of onshore outsourcing.
 It will help you make an informed decision when choosing an outsourcing strategy and an outsourcing partner.

 3. How can an offshore outsourcing company handle security issues?